Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Mean-field description

-A numerical exploration of the dependence of the fitted values for $N^{2/5} \bar{\omega}^{6/5}$, $g_1^{(12)}$ and $g_2^{(12)}$ finds that in each case only $a_{20}^{({1})}$ contributes an uncertainty that is significant on the scale of the experimental precision.
-For the inter-hyperfine interaction terms, that dependence is linear and we report ratios of the form $a_{21}\suponetwo/a_{20}\supone$, where the numerator is the fit result and the denominator is a fixed parameter in \cref{eq:GPE}.
-Similarly, we report $a_{32}\suponetwo/a_{20}\supone$, $g_1^{(12)}/g_1\supone$, and $g_2^{(12)}/g_1\supone$.
-These ratios, unlike the fit result itself, are insensitive to the value of $a_{20}\supone$, again at the level of precision of the experimental results.
-The dependence of the fitted $N^{2/5} \bar{\omega}^{6/5}$ on $a_{20}\supone$ is described in \cref{sec:calib}.
+A numerical exploration of the dependence of the fitted values for $\bar{\omega}_{\rm{eff}}$, $g_1^{(12)}$ and $g_2^{(12)}$ finds that in each case only $a_{2}^{(1)}-a_{0}^{(1)}$ contributes an uncertainty that is significant on the scale of the experimental precision.
+For the inter-hyperfine interaction terms, that dependence is linear and we report ratios of the form $(a_{3}^{(12)}-a_{2}^{(12)})/(a_{2}^{(1)}-a_{0}^{(1)})$, where the numerator is the fit result and the denominator is a fixed parameter in \cref{eq:GPE}.
+Similarly, we report $(a_{1}^{(12)}-a_{2}^{(12)})/(a_{2}^{(1)}-a_{0}^{(1)})$, $g_1^{(12)}/g_1\supone$, and $g_2^{(12)}/g_1\supone$.
+These ratios, unlike the fit result itself, are insensitive to the value of $a_{2}^{(1)}-a_{0}^{(1)}$, again at the level of precision of the experimental results.
+The dependence of the fitted $\bar{\omega}_{\rm{eff}}$ on $a_{2}^{(1)}-a_{0}^{(1)}$ is described in \cref{sec:calib}.

-A remaining uncertainty arises from atom numbers fluctuations and drifts.
+While systematic errors in the atom number readout are calibrated in \cref{sec:calib}, a remaining uncertainty arises from experimental atom numbers fluctuations and drifts.
 Atom numbers and their fluctuations were estimated by repeated trap loading, state preparation, and destructive absorption imaging prior to acquiring data runs such as the one reported in \cref{fig:trapFreq}.
-Despite this, a significant uncertainty in atom number accrues due to drifts in the $^{87}$Rb background pressure.
+Despite this, a significant uncertainty accrues due to drifts in the $^{87}$Rb background pressure.
 We account for this with a systematic uncertainty of $\pm10\%$ rms deviation around the measured atom numbers.
 The value $\pm10\%$ describes the observed drifts from run to run, as well as the observed fluctuations of $f=2$ population shown in \cref{fig:scattLen1}.

 For most quantities derived from this analysis, we report the statistical averages and standard deviations of the corresponding fit parameters.
 For the transverse magnetization $F_\perp^{(f)}$ we report the median and 90\% confidence interval, which is more meaningful as $F_\perp^{(f)}$ is intrinsically positive-valued and asymmetrically distributed.